 - What is a cash flow forecast?

-It is important to know how to generate accurate financial reports and utilise these effectively.
+It is important that you generate accurate financial reports and utilise these effectively.
 Using the Calxa application you can define your budgets and generate accurate Cash Flow Forecast Reports in Minutes.
 As a result, you will be able to better understand your business.
 Alternatively, if you are an accountant or bookkeeper, you will really get to undrestand your client’s business.

 What is a Budget?